You know the algorithms behind search engines, which will update regularly and are meant to provide the best results for searchers.

 Site Navigation Markup

-Deploying this markup will help search engine to understand the structure and navigation of the website.
-This schema will generate organic sitelinks and more organic clicks
+Deploying this markup will help search engines to understand the structure and navigation of the website.
+This schema will generate organic site links and more organic clicks

 Here is the sample code: